RIPNima/Game-show/README.md

 # Game-show
-A bout game with a dark and purple background...
+A bout game with a dark and purple background..m